 Over the years, we have had so many kids and families ask where we get our props for our shows.
 And the response, almost every time, is “we made it.”
 Our teachers decided that it was time to create a hands-on class that allows students to work with many of the materials we use to create props, as well as learn how to creatively “upcycle” an item to become a new prop for a show.
 This class will give students the ability to be as creative as they possible can to see regular, every day prop items (and “trash” items) as something new and exciting for use in a show.
 Our teachers will also expand this class to include advanced acting techniques and scene work for those older students who have done a full year of Acting I or equivalent.
 The showcase at the end of the semester will include presentations of scenes and monologues as well as demonstrating props that were created for the purpose of use in our Spring 2022 Main Stage Productions.

 This more advanced dramatics class, designed for young actors, moves students out of the “fairy tale” stories into more in-depth scene work, skits and short plays.
 Through higher level acting games, beginning improvisation exercises, directed script work and note taking, students will further understand the rehearsal process.
-Students will also build confidence in their acting and auditioning skills through, character development training, more advanced stage movement and voice/diction drills.
-Students are encouraged to audition for Gemini Theater productions as they become more comfortable with the rehearsal and script-learning process.
+Students will also build confidence in their acting and auditioning skills through character development training, more advanced stage movement and voice/diction drills.
+Students will utilize several weeks of class creating characters and a script, to enhance the experience of how a story can become a show.

 The Scholarship and Tuition Assistance Fund is made possible by generous support from